22it083-Darsh/Summer-Internship-2024/README.md

 Entire day: Completed all the exit procedures.

-During this period, you focused intensively on your Tkinter project, incorporating feedback and making necessary updates.
-The week concluded with completing exit procedures, marking the end of your involvement or tenure in the project or organization.
+During this period, we focused intensively on your Tkinter project, incorporating feedback and making necessary updates.
+The week concluded with completing exit procedures, marking the end of our involvement and tenure in the organization.